zodastone/ALttPDoorRandomizer/README.md

 The two disjointed sections are forced to be in the same dungeon but never logically required to complete that game.

+### Standardize Palettes (--standardize_palettes)
+No effect if door shuffle is not on crossed

+#### Standardize
+Rooms in the same dungeon have their palettes changed to match.
+Hyrule Castle is split between Sewer and HC palette.
+Rooms adjacent to sanctuary get their coloring to match sanc.

+#### Original
+Room keep their original palettes.

 ## Map/Compass/Small Key/Big Key shuffle (aka Keysanity)